 A Safe Setting

 Many residents living with dementia feel unsteady on their feet and are therefore more likely to experience a fall which can be detrimental to someone’s health if unsupervised.
-Someone living with dementia will have an increased risk of falls due to reduced mobility, a change in appetite, lack of sleep, or false perceptions of distance.
+Someone living with dementia will have an increased risk of falls due to reduced mobility, a change in appetite, lack of sleep, or false perceptions of distance, therefore care homes can offer a safe space to ensure residents are fully supported around-the-clock.

 Using contrasting colours for furniture can help residents to detect clearly where the seats are.
-If a sofa or chair matches the colour of the wall and the floor, it can be hard for residents to distinguish between the two, so its crucial seating stands out and a cluttered floor should be avoided.
+If a sofa or chair matches the colour of the wall and the floor, it can be hard for residents to distinguish between the two, so its crucial seating stands out using contrasting colours to the floor and a cluttered floor should be avoided.
+Natural light is also very important within each room and noise levels such as background noise should be kept to a minimum to provide a quiet space to reduce stress and agitation which are common symptoms of dementia.

 Dementia Friendly Activities

-It’s important that a care home offers activities that are suitable for people with cognitive impairments.
+It’s important that care homes offer activities that are suitable for people with cognitive impairments.
 Activities such as dancing and listening to music can bring a sense of nostalgia, and often residents will be able to recall dance moves and lyrics from their past.
 All residents should remain active so partaking in regular exercises such as walking and swimming will provide a plethora of mental and physical benefits.

 When Should Someone With Dementia Move to a Care Home?